Projects within the last year

 Working on now or in the last couple months

-- Helped build map applications to assist spreading and collection accurate information about shelters and flooding post Hurricane Harvey in collaboration with a large number of other volunteers organized through SketchCity, a civic tech organization.
+- Helped build map applications to assist in the spreading and collection of accurate information about shelters and flooding post-Hurricane Harvey in collaboration with a large number of other volunteers via SketchCity, a civic tech organization.

 - Participating in a geoscience hackathon run by AgileScientific before the annual Society of Exploration Geophysicists Conference in Houston.
-Built a machine-learning model to mimic geologists stratigraphic picks of the top of the McMurry Formation in Canada.
+Built a python-based machine-learning model to mimic geologists’ stratigraphic picks of the top of the McMurry Formation in Canada.
+Still working on this project as I get spare cycles.

 - Building a “where science happens in Houston” map that leverages web-scraping and machine-learning.